 Today, biodiversity loss affects livelihoods, cultures, and ecosystems around the world.
 But solutions begin locally.

 Join us on Sunday March 8 at 10:00 AM to explore HOW DO LOCAL ACTIONS CONTRIBUTE TO A HEALTHIER PLANET.
-We will conclude with a guided walk in Summit's Tiny Forest, experiencing firsthand how this small-scale restoration project, led by the Environmental Commission, is strengthening ecological resilience.
+We will conclude with a guided walk in Summit's Tiny Forest, experiencing firsthand how this small-scale restoration project, led by the Summit Environmental Commission, is strengthening ecological resilience.

 Come learn, reflect, and explore how global biodiversity connects to our local forests, parks, and backyards — and how each one of us can be part of the solution.